dreger/thelivingwell.co/pages/about.md

 I am certain I already love the heck outta you, but in case you're still unsure about me, here are some <s>fun</s>
 real facts:

-I'm a writer, and spend most days convincing myself I actually am.
+I'm a writer, but I still have to convince myself I actually am.

-I'm a wild and free spirit, secure in my place as a daughter of the King.

-I practice and teach yoga as a union of mental, physical, and spiritual health.

-I'm a recovering perfectionist.
+I’m a recovering perfectionist.
 I used to live a life of falsehoods.
 Sometimes, I still do.

-I like to doodle letters and drink coffee.
-A lot of coffee.
-Sometimes it makes my left eye twitch.

-I'm in love with a PhD chemist.
-Our 5-year-and-counting marriage is beautiful because it knows ugly.

-I don't like pants, unless they are yoga pants.
-And Husband says those don't even count as pants.

-I bear the pain of infertility.
-Though, if I am completely honest, I don't always *feel* it.

-I currently live in Oxford, England.
-It is magic here.
+I am a follower of Jesus.
+The radically inclusive Jesus, that is.

+I am snobby about my coffee, and I don’t intend on changing.

 Truth-telling is hard for me, because I fear rejection.

-I am wild about marginalized people.
-The felon, the refugee, the loner.
-You can all sit with me.
+I seek marginalized people; the felon, the refugee, and the addict alike.

+Before Oliver, I dealt with infertility.

+I don’t like pants, unless they are yoga pants.
+Oh, I’m a yoga instructor.

+I like interior design.
+I work for an architecture and design firm as my “day-job.”

+I am new to the conversation on dismantling white privilege, and I am sorry for the 30 years I spent ignorant to it